acdurai/Customised-jmeter-maven-plugin/README.md

 ## Customised-jmeter-maven-plugin

-This is an customized jmeter maven plugin and it's details
+This is an customized jmeter maven plugin and it's details.

 ## Advantages of customized jmeter maven plugin